9trocode/node_storage_manager/README.md

 both this module and all it's functions

 ### StorageInstance.download()
-Download file from S3, AWS & NFS using sotrage pipe
+Download file from S3, AWS & NFS using storage pipe

 `parameters`: